OngMinXian/NUSPlanner/README.md

 The n-tier architectural style was chosen because it is **complements our bottom-up approach towards multi-level design.** In a bottom-up approach, developing basic functionalities are a top priority because they are the foundation for progressively advanced features in an application.
 This means that as developers, we are always working on a range of components that, when put together, form a feature in our web application.
 Therefore, we must **reduce dependencies within our code** so that new features can be seamlessly integrated within our system and exisitng features can be refined without leading to conflicts.

-Using the [n-tier architectural style](https://stackify.com/n-tier-architecture/) allows us to develop various components of our web application effectively because it involves ***dividing our application into 3 tiers: the logic tier, the presentation tier and the data tier.***
+Using the [n-tier architectural style](https://stackify.com/n-tier-architecture/) allows us to develop various components of our web application effectively because it involves ***dividing our application into 3 tiers: the presentation tier  the logic tier and the data tier.***

 ![Screenshot 2022-06-26 at 10 02 01 PM](https://user-images.githubusercontent.com/79785001/175817982-8c642fa5-109b-414c-aced-b174331afe8b.png)